opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 Gravity Angle
 ~~~~~~~~~~~~~
 Defines the gravity direction.
-The value 0 is for an upward direction; higher values turn the direction clockwise.
+The value 0 is for a downward direction; higher values turn the direction clockwise.

 .. figure:: /_static/using_the_particles_effect/06_environment_gravity.png